Return to the MAAC: Vaughn to be a Bronc again

 Vaughn’s decision to transfer back to a school he left a year prior is not unique in 2021; multiple players have done the same, including fellow former-MAAC star Kevin Marfo, who transferred to Texas A&M after leading the nation in rebounding in 2020 with Quinnipiac, only to transfer back to the Bobcats for next season.

-Though the Rider coaching staff and physical environment of Alumni Gym will be familiar for Vaughn, the roster he will be welcomed back to will not be.
-After recent news that guard Christian Ings had entered the transfer portal, Vaughn is set to only have three teammates he played with two seasons ago: junior center Ajiri Ogemuno-Johnson, sophomore guard Allen Powell and redshirt sophomore forward Tyrel Bladen, none of whom started a single game alongside Vaughn when they were together.
+Though the environment of Alumni Gym will be familiar for Vaughn, the roster he will be welcomed back to will not be.
+After recent news that guard Christian Ings is transferring to Norfolk State, Vaughn is set to only have three teammates he played with two seasons ago: junior center Ajiri Ogemuno-Johnson, sophomore guard Allen Powell and redshirt sophomore forward Tyrel Bladen, none of whom started a single game alongside Vaughn when they were together.

 With other star conference players in the transfer portal or declared for the NBA draft, namely Siena stars Manny Camper, the defending MAAC Player of the Year; and Jalen Pickett, who won the same honor in 2020, Vaughn could be an early favorite for MAAC Player of the Year honors as he is currently in line to be the most tenured player on an otherwise young Rider team.